mohapatra-sambit/FindInFiles/README.md

 1. Save the frequently-used search criterion.

-2. Double-click to opne the file using the system's dfault editor.
+2. Double-click to open the file using the system's default editor.

 3. Platform independent